Francisco de Orellana: In popular culture

 De Orellana's voyages served as partial inspiration for the film Aguirre, the Wrath of God (1972).
 An earlier script, penned by director Werner Herzog, also deliberately included De Orellana in the movie, but he was ultimately left out.

 De Orellana's role in the search for El Dorado also forms part of the plot of the film Indiana Jones and the Kingdom of the Crystal Skull (2008).

 William Ospina's 2008 novel El país de la canela (The Cinnamon Country) includes a novelized version of Orellana's trip.

 One of the campaigns of Age of Empires II: The Forgotten is called El Dorado and is about the quest of Francisco de Orellana and Francisco Pizarro to find El Dorado, the legendary Lost City of Gold, thought to be hidden somewhere in the vast Amazon rainforest.
 The campaign is based on De Orellana's first exploration.

+Orellana appears as a potential unit for the Spanish Empire in Civilization VII.
+He appears as a conquistador during the exploration era.